AyushManiSharma/PuzzloMatrix/README.md

 * after login, you will be presented with the categories available or go to: /category
 * and then select a category like "JavaScript" : /quizzes/javascript

+## Install and Run Instructions

+* pull code into VS code
+* run the server on localhost using npm start
+* open the project on localhost:3001

 ## Final Work Review

 ### The following images demonstrates the application functionality: